relgies/Education/Cisco/DevNet Associate/DEVASC-200-901/11 - Cisco Security Platforms and APIs/main.md

 -   **Application identification and filtering**:  An NGFW identifies and filters traffic based on specific applications rather than just opening ports for all kinds of traffic.
 An NGFW prevents malicious apps and activities from using nonstandard ports in order to avoid the firewall.
 -   **SSL and SSH inspection**:  NGFWs can inspect SSL- and SSH-encrypted traffic.
 An NGFW decrypts traffic, makes sure the applications are allowed, checks other policies, and then re-encrypts the traffic.
 This provides additional protection against malicious apps and activities that try to hide by using encryption to avoid the firewall.
 -   **Intrusion prevention**:  An NGFW has intelligent capabilities to provide more in-depth traffic inspection to perform intrusion detection and prevention.
 -   **ISE integration**:  NGFWs have the support of Cisco ISE.
-This integration allows authorized users and devices tot use specific applications.
+This integration allows authorized users and devices to use specific applications.
 -   **Malware filtering**:  NGFWs can provide a reputation-based screening to block applications that have bad reputations.
 This functionality can check for phishing, viruses, and other malware sites and apps.

 &nbsp;